-Did you find a delicious-looking recipe on Pinterest, only to find out it calls for Chinese five spice powder, and there is none in sight?
-We’ve all been there, but save yourself a trip to the grocery store.
-Here are my suggestions for choosing the BEST Chinese 5 spice substitute when you don’t have any in your pantry.
+Did you find a delicious recipe only to see it calls for Chinese five-spice powder, and you don’t have it?
+Save yourself a trip to the grocery store.
+Find the BEST Chinese 5 spice substitute from these delicious suggestions.

 What is Chinese Five Spice Made of?

-Chinese five spice is a traditional blend of spices used in Chinese cuisine; the powder gets its name from having five primary ingredients.
+Chinese five spice is a traditional spice blend used in Chinese cuisine.
+The flavorful powder gets its name from having five primary ingredients.

 The amount of each ingredient differs from recipe to recipe, but the preparation is always the same.
-Measure the whole spices, toast them in a pan, and grind them into a fine powder.
-Some recipes may include ginger, nutmeg, cardamom, or dried tangerine peel.
+Measure the whole spices, toast them in a wok or skillet, and grind them into a fine powder.
+Some recipes may also include ground ginger, nutmeg, green cardamom pods, or dried tangerine peel.

 Chinese Five Spice Ingredients

-• Chinese Cinnamon: I use a small cinnamon stick, but you can replace it with one tablespoon of ground cinnamon to add a sweet, woody flavor.
+- Cinnamon: I use a small Chinese cinnamon stick, but replace it with one tablespoon of ground cinnamon to add a sweet, woody flavor if that’s what you have.

-• Black Cloves: Sweeten the homemade Chinese five spice powder with the black cloves’ slightly sweet, warm, and woody flavor.
+- Black Cloves: Sweeten the homemade Chinese five spice powder with black cloves.

-• Ginger Powder: Ginger is sometimes an ingredient in five spice blends, and I use it in our recipe to balance the flavor of the other spices.
+- Ginger Powder: Ginger is occasionally included in five-spice blends.
+I use it in this recipe to balance the flavor of the other spices.

 How to Make Chinese Five Spice at Home